-Jamie Bulloch discusses his forthcoming translation of Die Liebe im Ernstfall (Love in Five Acts) and reflects on what can help German-language books resonate with an English-speaking readership.
+Jamie Bulloch discusses his translation of Die Liebe im Ernstfall (Love in Five Acts) and reflects on what can help German-language books resonate with an English-speaking readership.

 By Jamie Bulloch

 Daniela Krien’s Die Liebe im Ernstfall (Diogenes, 2019) is now available in my translation by MacLehose Press in the UK (as Love in Five Acts) and by HarperVia in the US (as Love in Case of Emergency).
 It is her third work of fiction, following on from Irgendwann werden wir uns alles erzählen (Graf Verlag, 2011), which I also translated and which appeared as Someday We’ll Tell Each Other Everything (MacLehose, 2013); and Muldental (Graf Verlag, 2014), a collection of short stories that has not been translated into English.
 While the first novel was a critical success in Germany, Die Liebe not only received very positive reviews, it was also a commercial hit, making it to the top of the Spiegel bestseller list.